 Advancements have also been made in the coupling of wave and circulation models.
-ADCIRC has been coupled to two structured-mesh wave models: the deepwater wave model (WAM) on a basin scale, and the nearshore steadystate wave (STWAVE) model on regional scales (Komen et al. 1994; Smith 2000; Smith et al. 2001; Günther 2005; Bunya et al. 2010; Dietrich et al. 2010).
+ADCIRC has been coupled to two structured-mesh wave models: the deepwater WAve Model (WAM) on a basin scale, and the nearshore STeady-state WAVE (STWAVE) model on regional scales (Komen et al., 1994; Smith, 2000; Smith et al., 2001; Günther, 2005; Bunya et al., 2010; Dietrich et al., 2010).
 The spectral wave energy from WAM was interpolated and used as boundary conditions for five nearshore STWAVE meshes, four of which allowed waves to propagate only in the half plane directed onshore.
 Now STWAVE has been applied with full-plane propagation in all nearshore meshes.
-Alternatively, ADCIRC has been coupled with the unstructuredmesh version of the "simulating waves nearshore" (SWAN) model (SiadatMousavi et al. 2009; Zijlema 2010).
-The model herein called SWAN+ADCIRC employs the same unstructured mesh on the same computational cores, passing information between models through local memory/cache, and thus it can simulate the propagation of waves from deep water to the nearshore with accuracy and efficiency (Dietrich et al. 2011).
+Alternatively, ADCIRC has been coupled with the unstructured-mesh version of the Simulating WAves Nearshore (SWAN) model (SiadatMousavi et al., 2009; Zijlema, 2010).
+SWAN+ADCIRC employs the same unstructured mesh on the same computational cores, passing information between models through local memory/cache, and thus it can simulate the propagation of waves from deep water to the nearshore with accuracy and efficiency (Dietrich et al., 2011).

-These new models are well positioned to simulate hurricanes in southern Louisiana, and Gustav is an appropriate validation test because of its size and track, the quality of data-assimilated wind fields available to force models, and the wealth of measured waves and water levels.
-A total of 39 wind wave time histories, 362 water level time histories, and 82 HWMs are available to describe the event.
+These new models are well-positioned to simulate hurricanes in southern Louisiana, and Gustav is an appropriate validation test because of its size and track, the quality of dataassimilated wind fields available to force models, and the wealth of measured waves and water levels.
+A total of 39 wind wave time histories, 362 water level time histories, and 82 HWMs were available to describe the event.
 In the sections that follow, we describe the models and characterize the system, discuss how the storm evolved and impacted the region, and perform a detailed validation of these coupled wave and surge model hindcasts using the measured time series of waves and water levels as well as HWMs.

-2. SL16 model development
+2. SL16 Model Development

 a.
-Hurricane wind field
+Hurricane Wind Field

-Hurricane wind fields for Gustav were developed using NOAA's Hurricane Research Division Wind Analysis System (H\Wind) to assimilate winds in the core from extensive aircraft, buoy, space-based remote sensing, wind tower, and other measurement data (Powell et al. 1996, 1998, 2010).
-H\Wind analyses of Gustav benefited from the deployment of stepped-frequency microwave radiometers aboard the Air Force Hurricane Hunter Aircraft (Uhlhorn et al. 2007), increasing the availability of high radial resolution surface winds since the Katrina wind field postanalysis (Ebersole et al. 2007).
-Additional improvements to the H\Wind analysis included the use of improved terrain conversions (Vickery et al. 2009) and high-resolution tower data from Texas Tech University and the Florida Coastal Monitoring Program.
-H\Wind analyses cover an 8° latitude-longitude domain on a 3-h frequency for Gustav's entire Gulf track.
-To provide forcing to our wave and circulation models, the H\Wind fields are blended with larger-scale winds using the Interactive Objective Kinematic Analysis (IOKA) system (Cox et al. 1995; Cardone and Cox 2007).
-The resulting wind fields apply to the reference condition of 10-m height, 30-min "sustained" wind speed, and marine exposure.
-Wind fields were interpolated to 15-min intervals, starting at 0000 UTC
+Hurricane wind fields for Gustav were developed using NOAA's Hurricane Research Division Wind Analysis System (HWind) to assimilate winds in the core from extensive aircraft, buoy, space-based remote sensing, wind-tower and other measurement data (Powell et al., 1996; 1998; 2010).
+HWind analyses of Gustav benefited from the deployment of Stepped-Frequency Microwave Radiometers aboard the Air Force Hurricane Hunter Aircraft (Uhlhorn et al., 2007), increasing the availability of high radial resolution surface winds since the Katrina wind field post-analysis (Ebersole et al., 2007).
+Additional improvements to the HWind analysis included the use of improved terrain conversions (Vickery et al., 2009) and highresolution tower data from Texas Tech University and the Florida Coastal Monitoring Program.
+HWind analyses cover an 8° latitude-longitude domain on a 3hr frequency for Gustav's entire Gulf track.
+To provide forcing to our wave and circulation models, the HWind fields are blended with larger scale winds using the Interactive Objective Kinematic Analysis (IOKA) system (Cox et al., 1995; Cardone and Cox, 2007).
+The resulting wind fields apply to the reference condition of 10m height, 30min "sustained" wind speed and marine exposure.
+Wind fields were interpolated to 15min intervals, starting at 0000 UTC 26 August 2008 (approximately 6.5 days before landfall) and ending at 0000 UTC 04 September 2008 (approximately 2.5 days after landfall).
+The Gustav wind fields offer Gulf-wide resolution on a 0.05° mesh, with increased resolution of 0.015° on a smaller mesh near landfall.